teamnovu/educa-federation-client/README.md

 The command will generate a `sp.crt` and a `sp.key` file.

-You now have the options to add the contents to the config or load them directly from the filesystem. **Don't forget to remove the header and footer from the certificate.**
+You now have the options to add the contents to the config or load them directly from the filesystem. **Don't forget to remove the header and footer from the certificate(`-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`).**

 ### Package